 We Virtually Are

-We Virtually Are is a company dedicated to using virtual reality to tell powerful stories, and that passion shows in their website.
+We Virtually Are is a company dedicated to using virtual reality to tell powerful stories, and that passion shows on its website.
 The main page features a VR headset, and as you scroll down, you can explore samples of their work.
 Their menu features a dynamic font that flickers like an old television screen.

-Asaro is a company that provides unique adventures to their clients.
+Asaro is a company that provides unique adventures to its clients.
 Their homepage features a wavering underwater background with a mask of some mysterious origin floating behind the words, “Adventure Re-imagined.”
-As you scroll down, you’ll see images of different adventures you can take, guided by a treasure-map-like dotted line.
+As you scroll down, you’ll see images of different adventures you can take, guided by a treasure map-like dotted line.